 DIY Microwave Oatmeal

 This recipe makes a lightly sweetened oats mixture that’s ready to be scooped up and microwaved into single-serving bowls of nourishing oatmeal.
 Be sure to use a deep cereal bowl for cooking the oats since they can bubble up and overflow.
-Alternatively, cover the bowl tightly with plastic wrap.

 • 2 cups rolled oats (not quick oats or instant oats)